sebasmonia/datum/README.md

 * `:help` - Prints the command list.
 * `:rows [number]` - How many rows to print out of the resultset.
 Call with no number to see the current value.
 Use 0 for "all rows".
+If your query will return thousands of rows, printing will block the terminal for a few seconds.
 Default: 50 rows
 * `:chars [number]` - How many chars per column to print.
 Call with no number to see the current value.
 Use 0 to not truncate.
+Depending on the settings of your terminal, printing long values can break the output tables.
 Default: 100 chars
 * `:null [string]` - String to show for "NULL" in the database.
 Call with no args to see the current string.
 Use "OFF" (no quotes) to show nothing.
-Note that this makes empty string and null hard to differentiate.
+Note that this makes empty string and null hard (impossible?) to differentiate.
 Default: "[NULL]"
 * `:newline [string]` - String to replace newlines in values.
 Use ":newline OFF" (no quotes) to keep newlines as-is, it will most likely break the display of output.
-Call with no arg to display the current value.
+Call with no arg to show the current replacement value.
 Default: "[NL]"
 * `:tab [string]` - String to replace tab in values.
 Use ":tab OFF" (no quotes) to keep tab characters.
-Call with no arguments to show the current value.
+Call with no arguments to show the current string.
 Default: "[TAB]"
 * `:timeout [number]` - Seconds for command timeout - how long to wait for a command to finish running.
-This is set in the ODBC connection, use 0 to "wait forever".
+This is set in the ODBC connection, use 0 to wait "forever".
 Default: 30 seconds

 ## Custom commands